Conference Director of Lay Servant Ministries

 In 2012 the General Conference of The United Methodist Church approved legislation to change the name of Lay Speaking Ministries to Lay Servant Ministries.
 For several quadrennia various name changes were proposed — none of which adequately described the role of this leadership development program.
 The term servant was chosen because it best describes what Jesus told his disciples in John:13 after he himself had performed the duties of the lowliest servant.
 We should be honored to serve as our Lord and Savior did.
 We are called to live out our discipleship as servants in leadership!

-However, a new role titled Lay Speaker was added to the program, and includes both a specific training and an accountability process.
-A Lay Speaker is a Certified Lay Servant who is called and equipped to provide pulpit supply in the absence of a pastor.
-Lay Speakers must also complete an Advanced Course once every three years and, in addition, must complete a given review by the District LSM Committee every three years.
+A Certified Lay Speaker requires a specific training and an accountability process.
+A Certified Lay Speaker is a Certified Lay Servant who is called and equipped to provide pulpit supply in the absence of a pastor.
+Certified Lay Speakers must also complete an Advanced Course once every three years and, in addition, must complete a given review by the District LSM Committee every three years.
 The District Committee will recommend those who qualify for re-certification by the Conference Committee.

 In the New England Annual Conference, the following Advanced Courses are in the training requirements for the Lay Speaker track: Discover Your Spiritual Gifts, Leading Prayer, Preaching, Living Our United Methodist Beliefs (UM Heritage), Leading Worship and Life Together in the United Methodist Connection (UM Polity).